 - Filenames starting with .~ (a dot and tilde)

-- Filenames starting with tilde and ending with .tmp such as ~documents.tmp
+- Filenames starting with tilde and ending with .tmp such as ~documents.tmp5.
+Problems using Unicode

 6. Avoid syncing metadata and resource files